See What Asbestos Related Cancer Mesothelioma Tricks The Celebs Are Using

 Treatment

-The symptoms vary based on the type of mesothelioma as well as the place it is found within the body.
-The majority of mesothelioma patients have a lung lining (pleural) but it can also affect the stomach's lining and testicles, as well as the heart.
+The symptoms of mesothelioma can vary depending on its type and where it is located in the body.
+The majority of mesothelioma patients have a lung lining (pleural) however it may also affect the stomach's lining and testicles, as well as the heart.